The best free photo editors for PC and Mac deliver powerful, professional image editing tools without breaking the bank.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 GIMP (the GNU Image Manipulation Program) is the best free photo editor around.
 It's packed with the kind of image-enhancing tools you'd find in premium software, and more are being added every day.

-The photo editing toolkit is breathtaking, and features layers, masks, curves, and levels.
+We found this photo editing toolkit to be breathtaking.
+It features layers, masks, curves, and levels.
 You can eliminate flaws easily with the excellent clone stamp and healing tools, create custom brushes, apply perspective changes, and apply changes to isolated areas with smart selection tools.

 If you want to make manual color and exposure corrections, there are half a dozen sliders to let you do exactly that.
 It's a shame you can't also apply the same color changes to a whole set of pictures at once, but this is otherwise a brilliant free photo editor for making quick corrections.